 Drywall (also known as sheet rock or wallboard) consists of gypsum panels and is a familiar construction material for interior walls and ceilings.
 In the event of wall damage, appliance installation or a room renovation project, your drywall may need removal.
 Safe, efficient drywall removal calls for care and precision.
-This guide explains how to remove drywall, whether in small sections or full rooms, without swinging a sledgehammer.
+This guide explains how removing drywall, whether in small sections or full rooms, can be done without swinging a sledgehammer.

-Safety: Older drywall may be painted with lead paint or contain asbestos.
-If that’s the case, special precautions may be necessary for removal and disposal.
+Safety Tip: Learning how to remove drywall that's aged may be painted with lead paint or contain asbestos.
+If that’s the case, special precautions may be necessary for drywall removal and disposal.

 - Use a stud finder to locate any obstacles behind the wall, such as pipes and electrical fixtures.
 Mark the areas with tape and avoid cutting or tearing into them later.